NormanBitSolace/RestApiExample/README.md

     }
 }
 ```
-Each time an async request for vet info is made a `group.enter()` call is made, and when we get the response we call  `group.leave()` is made.
-We then use the newly arrived vet info and combine it with the pet info to create a view model that is added to a list of view models `viewModels`.
-When all of the requests/responces are completed  `group.notifiy()` is called - this is point we hand off the list of accumulated view model to the UI.
+Each request for vet info is proceeded by `group.enter()`, and each response follwed by `group.leave()`.
+The newly arrived vet info is combined with the pet info to create a view model and it is appended to the `viewModels` array.
+When all of the requests/responces are completed  `group.notifiy()` is called - this is point the list of view model is passed to the UI.
 It is crucial that the `group.enter()` and `group.leave()` calls match.
 I find the decoding logic insuring the requests/responces match is easier to reason about when it returns nil vs. throwing an exception.

 ### Setting the view model on a view

 The view or view controller has no idea about the view model formation, it just responds to the data being set with a reload.table e.g.
 ```swift
 class ViewController: UIViewController: UITableViewDataSource {